 A major source of emissions is transport.
 Australia accepts dirty fuels and dirty vehicles that no other OECD country would tolerate.
-As fossil fuels prices have to go up, there is going to be a very high rate of stranded assets in the car in most people's driveways in a state highly dependent on private transport.
-This burden is going to fall hardest on those least able to afford it, as they have no hope of buying an electric vehicle.
-Can Tasmania go it alone and start demanding lower emissions on our car importers to get the plentiful cheaper electric cars elsewhere into showrooms here?
+As fossil fuels prices inevitable continue to rise, internal combustion engines will join coal mines as stranded assets.
+Tasmania lacks (at present) sufficient population density to drive public transport.
+This stranded asset burden will fall hardest on those least able to afford it, as they have no hope of buying an electric vehicle.
+Tasmania, with its clean energy, can again show national leadership on this issue.